inBeat/inbeat-website/content/top-influencers/instagram/bakers/_index.md

 ---
-title: Top 10 Bakers Instagram Influencers In 2023
+title: Top 10 Bakers Instagram Influencers In 2024
 description: >-
-  Find top bakers Instagram influencers in 2023.
-Most popular hashtags: #chocolate #dessert #chocolatecake.
+  Find top bakers Instagram influencers in 2024.
+Most popular hashtags: #christmas #baking #ad.
 platform: Instagram
-hits: 9677
+hits: 7574
-text_top: Discover the top-rated Instagram accounts on inBeat.
+text_top: See the top-rated Instagram profiles on inBeat.
-text_bottom: Our search engine aggregates 9677 Instagram influencers like this for you to pitch.
+text_bottom: Our platform holds 7574 Instagram influencers like this for you to connect with.
 profiles:
   - username: "bakergkln"
     fullname: >-